 Food Safety and HACCP Practice: led by Professor Carol Wallace

 Providing education and training, applied research and consultancy at the leading edge of food safety management best practice.
-Research interests involve factors impacting the effectiveness of HACCP-based food safety management systems in practice within the global food supply chain, from larger multinational manufacturers through to small food producers and caterers, and include the perspectives and practices of food businesses, auditors and enforcers.
+Research interests include factors impacting the effectiveness of HACCP-based food safety management systems in practice within the global food supply chain, from larger multinational manufacturers through to small food producers and caterers, and include the perspectives and practices of food businesses, auditors, enforcers and consumers.

 Trace mineral metabolism and micronutrient requirements: Nicky Lowe, Steph Dillon, Marisol Warthon Medina, Suruchi Pradhan, Swrajit Sarkar